-This simple sautéed mushrooms recipe is a staple in our house.
+This simple sautéed mushrooms recipe is a side dish staple in our house.

 I often serve mushrooms with chicken or pasta.
 They also are great in an omelet.

 However, it is not always convenient to cook up some mushrooms when you are short on time or when you’ve got a few other steps to your recipe happening at once.

 Luckily, cooking up a batch of mushrooms and storing them in the fridge for a few days is pretty easy.

 Whenever I buy a package of mushrooms, I will cook the whole thing using my simple sautéed mushrooms recipe and throw some into whatever I am cooking for dinner that week.

 I added thyme to this particular recipe but you can add any herb or skip it altogether for a more plain taste.

 Start with one 8 ounce package of white button mushrooms.

 Make sure you wash them thoroughly and get all that dirt off.

 Heat some olive oil in a pan.
 When the oil is hot – toss in the sliced mushrooms.